What are the risk factors for myelodysplastic syndromes?

 Environmental risk factors, such as radiation and certain chemicals, have been linked to MDS.
 High-dose radiation exposure (such as surviving an atomic bomb blast or nuclear reactor accident) increases the risk of developing MDS.
 Long-term workplace exposure to benzene and certain chemicals used in the petroleum and rubber industries can also increase the risk of developing MDS.

 The risk of MDS increases with age.
-This disease is rare in people younger than 40, with most cases found in those older than 60.
+It is rare in people younger than 40, and most cases are found in those older than 60.

 MDS is more common in men.